Generic selectors

 Many scriptures have been rationally and truthfully examined that refute the idea of the Holy Spirit being a living entity; however, God clearly tells us what the Holy Spirit is in very simple terms:

-2 TIMOTHY 1:7 For God has not given us a spirit of fear, but of power, and of love, and of sound-mindedness.
+2 TIMOTHY 1:7 For God has not given us a spirit of fear, but of power, and of love, and of a sound mind.

 Paul is very direct and to the point without his usual poetic style.
 Simply stated, the Holy Spirit is the power of God, not a living being.
 Power is the Greek word dunamis, which means force, strength, ability.
-The OT confirms this as well:
+The Old Testament confirms this as well:

-MICAH 3:8 But truly I am full of power by the Spirit of the LORD, and of judgment, and of might, to declare to Jacob his transgression, and to Israel his sin.
+MICAH 3:8 But truly I am full of power by the Spirit of the LORD, and of justice and might, to declare to Jacob his transgression and to Israel his sin.

 The Holy Spirit is never personified anywhere in the Bible except figuratively or in a metaphor.
 While other spiritual living beings are described as powerful (especially as compared to humans) the Holy Spirit is distinct in that it is called a spirit of power—for the simple reason that it is the power of God and not a life form.